 Case study 2: Coliquio

 The network case study from Germany is concerned with the case of developing and successfully venturing an IT platform for quality management in the health care industry.
 More particularly, it illustrates a network with an intermediary characteristic.
 The intermediary role in this case has been taken by the Lake Constance University's Living Lab organisation, the eArchitecture Lab.
-Aiming at developing IT-supported strategic management architectures, eArchitecture acted as an intermediary between two entrepreneurs, industrial partners (acting as consultants and technology providers), academic institutions and a focused community in the health care sector.
+Aiming at developing IT-supported strategic management architectures, the eArchitecture acted as an intermediary between two entrepreneurs, industrial partners (acting as consultants and technology providers), academic institutions and a focused community in the health care sector.
 The entrepreneurs planned to venture a technology for management of distributed expert's knowledge exchange that had previously been developed in the eArchitecture Lab.

 Following the intrinsic user-centricity of the Living Lab approach, the institutionalised approach of the eArchitecture Lab, the Community of Practice for strategic management architectures (CoPS) activated and coordinated industrial partners as well as lead users and provided the collaboration infrastructure to facilitate lead user participation in product development.
 The identified lead users not only supported application development but also the development of a business model in later stages and a suitable go-to-market approach.
-Based on that, CoPS linked the project to the respective community in the health care industry initially based on academic networks to the institute for health care management and science (University of Bayreuth) and Healthcare Research Institute (Steinbeis University).
+Based on that, CoPS linked the project to the respective community in the health care industry initially based on academic networks to the institute for health care management and science (University of Bayreuth) and a Healthcare Research Institute (Steinbeis University).
 In this phase the eArchitecture Lab mediated as intermediary the interaction between the relevant health care community concerned with quality management in health care and Coliquio to support the iterative application developed and venturing of Coliquio.

 This intensive collaboration led to Coliquio being awarded with the eHealth innovation prize 2008 funded by the University of Bayreuth.
 This initialised broad awareness and acceptance of the Coliquio network management approach in the health care community and quickly accelerated the adoption of the Coliquio solution in the target group.
 By that, the intermediary role of CoPS and the eArchitecture lab faded over time such that a direct and intensive relationship between the venture itself, Coliquio, and the relevant community could be established.
 This intended developed was the basis for the de-incubation of Coliquio from the eArchitecture infrastructure.